Massachusetts law about eminent domain

 Web sources

-MassDOT Right of Way, Mass.
+MassDOT right of way, Mass.
 Highway Division.

 "Massachusetts' transportation system is dependent on an extensive network of highways, bridges, and streets.
 As we make changes and improvements to our transportation system, it is sometimes necessary to acquire land from private property owners."
 Includes:

-Uniform appraisal standards for federal land acquisitions
+Uniform appraisal standards for federal land acquisitions, Interagency Land Acquisition Conference, 2016

 Commonly known as the "Yellow Book," these standards are used for "the valuation of real estate in federal acquisitions."